 Scammers have Social Security and bank account numbers, home addresses and employer information

-“Because the scammers have so much information about potential victims, BBB is concerned that this may be the result of a data breach,” said Steve Cox, BBB spokesperson.
-“Thousands of people may have had their personal information compromised, and given the scammers’ tactics, it appears that those who have previously used payday loan services could be particularly at risk.”
+“Because the scammers have so much information about potential victims, BBB is concerned that this could be the result of a data breach,” said Joan Coughlin, BBB spokesperson.

 According to reports received by BBB and posted online, the scammers accuse the victim of defaulting on a payday loan and claim they are being sued.
 The phony debt collector threatens that, if the victim doesn’t pay as much as $1,000 immediately via wire or by providing bank account or credit card numbers, he or she will be arrested and extradited to California within the hour to stand trial.
 The scammers often have the victim’s Social Security, old bank account numbers or driver’s license numbers as well as home addresses, employer information and even the names of personal friends and professional references.

 BBB offers the following advice to consumers if they receive a suspicious telephone call about an outstanding debt: